JetBrains/kotlin-web-site/pages/docs/reference/delegation.md

 ## Implementation by Delegation

-The [Delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern) has proven to be a good alternative to implementation inheritance, and Kotlin supports it natively requiring zero boilerplate code.
+The [Delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern) has proven to be a good alternative to implement inheritance, and Kotlin supports it natively requiring zero boilerplate code.
 A class `Derived` can implement an interface `Base` by delegating all of its public members to a specified object: